playframework/playframework/documentation/manual/working/javaGuide/main/upload/JavaFileUpload.md

 }
 ```

-The above configruation will delete files that are more than 30 minutes old, using the "olderThan" property.
+The above configuration will delete files that are more than 30 minutes old, using the "olderThan" property.
 It will start the reaper five minutes after the application starts, and will check the filesystem every 30 seconds thereafter.
 The reaper is not aware of any existing file uploads, so protracted file uploads may run into the reaper if the system is not carefully configured.